Things you should know

 Yes.
 I will never sell photos during the wedding day.
 People from Macedonia know what I mean.
 I will also never change my style in order to book a wedding just to earn more money.
 I am very picky about who I work with.
 And I shoot no more than 35-40 weddings a year.
 It is better to recommend a different photographer than to have unhappy and unsatisfied clients.

-Are you a pro photographer?
+Are you a pro wedding photographer?

-I an fan of Monty Python and British comedy in general (Black Adder anyone?).
+I am a fan of Monty Python and British comedy in general (Black Adder anyone?).
 I also like snooker and occasionally watch some tennis and football.
 Used to watch much more sports, but don’t have the time for that anymore.
 I am very much into chocolate and like to cook on occasion.
 Do not have a preferred drink, but I do appreciate a cold drink in the summer and mulled wine in winter.
 I think I am the first Macedonian to cover an same-sex wedding back in 2016, but because of the anti LGBT sentiment in my country, I can’t disclose the identity of the couple.
 Nor any of the photos.
 Which is a shame because it was an amazing wedding.
 Uuurgh!